 - Post-Graduate Students' Society of McGill University (PGSS)

 - Students' Society of McGill University (SSMU)

-Building awareness on the health, environment and sustainability issues is very important as the campus and community adapts to this change.
+Building awareness on health, environment and sustainability issues is very important as the campus and community adapts to the smoke-free terrace.
 Here is a list of some resources, as selected by McGill librarians.

 Health & wellness (government websites)